 A former staff journalist on The Sydney Morning Herald, The Australian and Vogue Australia, her work has been published in titles as diverse as The Independent, The Observer and The Telegraph newspapers in the UK, USA’s Marie Claire magazine and Reader’s Digest worldwide.
 Documentaries she has worked on have won awards internationally, with one screening in over 200 countries on the same day.

-Helen O’Neill has written five books so far, including her beautiful Daffodil – Biography of a Flower (HarperCollins), A Singular Vision: Harry Seidler (HarperCollins) and David Jones’ 175 Years (NewSouth Books).
+Helen O’Neill’s books include Daffodil – Biography of a Flower (HarperCollins), A Singular Vision: Harry Seidler (HarperCollins) and David Jones’ 175 Years (NewSouth Books).
 Her award-winning biography Florence Broadhurst – Her Secret and Extraordinary Lives (Hardie Grant) has appeared in multiple editions in Australia, the UK and the USA.
 The deluxe version – updated, redesigned and containing fascinating new images – is now on sale.
 Click here to buy signed copies of her inspirational first book about a pioneering sailor, Life Without Limits.

 Judging panels Helen has adjudicated on include the international Loebner Prize for Artificial Intelligence (a Turing Test) and the World Food Media Awards.
 In 2009 she spent six months in the Keesing Studio in Paris’s Cité Internationale des Arts after being awarded an Australia Council literary residency.

 Follow Helen on Facebook by pressing the link HERE